keatonelvins/dory/README.md

-Some scaffolding to easily install the fast version of nemo-automodel
+Playground for the fast version of nemo-automodel

 Includes:
 - ported megatron backend